inventage/keycloak-custom/README.md

 Module extensions
 -----------------

-The `extensions` module is configured, so that every contained extension module can easily deploy its artifact to the keycloak-server module.
+The `extensions` module is configured, so that every contained extension module can easily deploy its artifact to the `server` module.

 ### Extension NoOperationAuthenticator